KennethLeeJE8/tftanalysis_set3/README.md

 This is an analysis done on Set 3 of Teamfight Tactics, a game made by Riot Games.
 ![Teamfight Tactics Set 3](https://github.com/KennethLeeJE8/tftanalysis_set3/blob/main/images/tftset3.jpg)

 League of Legends Teamfight Tactics(TFT) is a game I have been playing since 2019 and decided to start this analysis on set 3, which I played briefly during 2020.
-Riot, the maker of the game, releases a new set, which is a new version of the game with different champions, mechanics and traits.
+Riot, the curators of the game, releases a new set, which is a new version of the game with different champions, mechanics and traits.

 Some terms to note:

 Meta: The most effective composition in this version of the game
-Slam: When you forced to make an item because you need to improve your team
+Slam: When you forced to make an item because you need to improve your team's power Team Comp: Short for team composition, commonly used in the game

 The questions I aim to answer are:

-- To know which team compositions were the most popular and had the highest winrate, in other words, the meta during set 3
+- To know which team comp were the most popular and had the highest winrate, in other words, the meta during set 3
 - To know which comp to build given the champions or items you currently have
 - Best champions to buy that are in the most successful comps (Highest winrate)
 - To know which items go on which champions and which champions go with an item, so you can achieve the most optimal item combination (know which items are an okay slam)